jonringer/oko/README.md

 The intent of this is to make it easy to spin up a CLI around a given project and allow for commands to be ran regardless of the directory the user is currently in.

+The syntax is meant to be similar to a Makefile.

 ## Install

 ```